Help shape the future of the Inner Metro

 The 2017 Inner Metro Assembly

-In September 2017, an assembly was held by the Inner Metro Partnership, bringing together community members, business, councillors, and mayors to help determine the key priorities for the Inner Metro Region.
+On 13 September 2017, 143 community members, business representatives, councillors and mayors came together to help determine the key priorities for the Inner Metro Region.
 The outcomes of the Assembly have been used by the Metropolitan Partnership to inform advice to government on priorities for Melbourne's Inner Metro Region.

 Watch the video to see the 2017 Assembly in action

-The 2017 Assembly highlighted the following community priorities for the Inner Metro:
+The 2017 Assembly highlighted the following priorities for the Inner Metro:

 Read more about the priorities and actions identified on the evening in the summary report here (pdf download 5MB)